Kanazawa Castle Park — Complete Guide

 The origins of Kanazawa Castle trace back to the 1480s during Japan’s Warring States period, when the followers of Honganji Temple built a fortified religious complex known as Kanazawa Mido.
 The city flourished as a center of the Kaga Ikko-ikki uprising, a self-governed religious community.
 However, in 1580, it fell to Sakuma Morimasa, a general serving under Oda Nobunaga.
 Three years later, in 1583, Maeda Toshiie took control of the castle and began ruling over the provinces of Kaga, Noto, and Etchu.

 Under the Maeda clan, Kanazawa Castle evolved into both a political center and a family residence.
 The Maeda were the wealthiest domain outside the Tokugawa shogunate — with a nominal income of one million koku — yet they avoided conflict with Edo for nearly 270 years through careful diplomacy, cultural patronage, and strategic marriages.
-This political survival explains why Kanazawa developed such a rich artistic and architectural tradition while remaining relatively untouched by war.
 Extensive improvements were made over time: moats, stone walls, and long storehouses were expanded, and by the early Edo period, the Ninomaru, Honmaru, and Gyokusen’inmaru areas were completed.
 At its height, the castle complex covered roughly 250,000 square meters and boasted over 30 towers and gates.

 Beyond its gates and turrets, the castle’s charm lies in its diverse stone masonry techniques — including the precision-cut “Kirikomi-hagi,” hexagonal “Kikko-ishi,” and the elegant “Shikishi-tanzaku-zumi.”
 Visitors can also enjoy the serene waterscape of Gyokusen’inmaru Garden and the enchanting nighttime illumination that highlights the castle’s architectural beauty.